NordicSemiconductor/asset-tracker-cloud-memfault-azure-js/features/UpdateHardwareRevision.feature.md

 }
 ```

-Then the mock HTTP API should have been called with a `PATCH` request to
+Soon the mock HTTP API should have been called with a `PATCH` request to
 `api.memfault.com/api/v0/organizations/my-org/projects/my-project/devices/${deviceId}`

 ```